If you’re accused of a felony in New York, you might have the right to testify before a grand jury. However, testifying is risky.

 - The defendant doesn’t get to cross-examine the DA’s witnesses, even though the DA gets to cross-examine the defendant.

-- The DA, our adversary, is the legal adviser.
+- The DA, our adversary, is legal adviser to the grand jury.

 Prosecutors run the show.
 For this reason, Sol Wachtler, New York’s former chief judge, famously observed that a prosecutor could get a grand jury to “indict a ham sandwich”.